r-bar/activity-browser/README.md

 Launch a browser dependant on the current KDE activity in use.

+## Installing
+Clone the repository, change directory to the project root and run `make install`.
+The program will be installed in the user's home directory by default.
+To specify an alternate install location set the `INSTALL_PATH` environment variable.

 ## Usage

 Before this script will be useful you will first need to setup the KDE activities you want to use and create the corresponding browser profiles.

 ### Creating Profiles